 Camp Lejeune Birth Defects Lawsuit | High Rate of Birth Defects

+Birth defects, miscarriages, fetal deaths and Camp Lejeune child deaths were, tragically, all too comonplace at the Marine base in North Carolina.
 Much of the focus regarding toxic Camp Lejeune water has fallen on cases of cancer and Parkinson’s disease that victims have developed after prolonged periods of exposure.
-Overlooked in the years of attention paid to the issue is the effect that the toxic water had on children.
+Overlooked in the years of attention paid to the issue is the effect that the toxic water had on children as well as birth defects caused by the Camp Lejeune water.
 Not only did children living on base consume the water and bathe in it, but also children who were conceived while their parents were on base suffered the effects.
 Studies have shown that children born to parents who lived at Camp Lejeune have a far higher rate of birth defects than they otherwise would have had.
+The camp lejeune water is infamous for causing such birth defects as: abnormally low birth weight, miscarriage, cardiac defects (heart defects), lymphomas, still birth major congenital malformations, oral cleft defects (cleft lip), neural tube birth defects (such as anencephaly and spina bifida), fetal deaths, heart problems and Immune system disorders.
+Camp lejeune child deaths are one of the most tragic outcomes of this entire sordid story.

-A Government Study Found a Connection Between Camp Lejeune Contamination and Certain Birth Defects
+Study Found Connection Between Camp Lejeune Contamination and Certain Birth Defects

 Once the full effects of contaminated water at Camp Lejeune water began to become apparent, the Agency for Toxic Substances and Disease Registry undertook an extensive survey to study potential birth defects in children.
 The agency asked parents whether they had children born with birth defects or who had developed cancer (There have also been cases of childhood cancer in people exposed to Camp Lejeune water, including a nine-year-old girl whose father helped lead the fight for medical benefits).
 The survey polled over 12,000 parents who were on the base from 1968-1983.